-In 1949, the accidental discovery of the cryopreservative effects of glycerol by Polge et al. lead to the advancement of research in cryobiology and biopreservation, the aim of which is to suppress biological aging whilst supporting post-preservation restoration of function.
+In 1949, the accidental discovery of the cryopreservative effects of glycerol by Polge et al. lead to the advancement of research in cryobiology and biopreservation, the aim of which is to suppress biological ageing whilst supporting post-preservation restoration of function.

 Biopreservation is divided into two strategies, hypothermic storage, and cryopreservation.